 - The meta description of a page: The description that shows up under a meta title in search engine results

 - A blog post around the topic: This could be a post defining a topic, explaining a how to, etc.

 - The description box on a collection or product page: A box that provides more information about a singular product or collection of products

 - The URL of the page: The keyword goes at the end, like this: https://www.yourshop.com/the-keyword-only

 You can do all of this in the back end editing section of your ecommerce website.
 While it’s important to ensure your keywords are strategically placed, avoid overuse—a practice known as keyword stuffing.

-The content in a blog post or on the collection page, Keval says, should focus on the features of your product, what makes it unique, and how it’s better than competitors.
-If you can, putting that message on the collection page “makes it a little bit easier for Google to understand what the page is about rather than if it’s just a list of products,” says Keval.
+The content in a blog post or on the collection page should focus on the features of your product, what makes it unique, and how it’s better than competitors’ products.
+If you can, putting that message on the collection page makes it a bit easier for Google to understand what the page is about.

 📚 Learn more: Keyword Research for Ecommerce: A Beginner’s Guide